A2Amir/NLP-and-Pipelines/README.md

 In this section I am going to walk through the step of cleaning text data from a popular source - **the web**.
 You'll be introduced to helpful tools in working with this data, including the [requests library](http://docs.python-requests.org/en/master/user/quickstart/#make-a-request), [regular expressions](https://docs.python.org/3/library/re.html), and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

+### 2. Normalization:

+Plain text is great but it's still human language with all its variations. we'll try to reduce some of that complexity.  **Lowercase conversion** and **punctuation removal** are the two most common text normalization steps.

+*  In the English language, the starting letter of the first word in any sentence is usually capitalized.
+While this is convenient for a human reader, from the standpoint of a machine learning algorithm, it does not make sense to differentiate between them. (for example Car,car, and CAR), they all mean the same thing.
+Therefore, we usually convert every letter in our text to a common case,usually lowercase, so that each word is represented by a unique token.

+*  you may want to remove special characters like periods, question marks, and exclamation points from the text and only keep letters of the alphabet and maybe numbers.
+This is especially useful when we are looking at text documents as a whole in applications like document classification and clustering where the low level details do not matter a lot.

+* Is it better to just replace punctuation characters with a space, because words don't get concatenated together, in case the original text did not have a space before or after the punctuation.